Overview

 - Bradycardia due to apnoea

-- Kernicterus due to immature blood brain barrier
+- Acute and chronic bilirubin encephalopathy due to an immature blood-brain barrier

 - Hypoxic-ischemic encephalopathy